microsoft/vscode-docs/docs/languages/typescript.md

 ![After selecting a symbol from a different file, an import is added for it automatically](images/typescript/auto-import-post.png)

-The Auto imports feature requires TypeScript 2.6+ and is enabled by default.
 You can disable auto imports by setting `"typescript.autoImportSuggestions.enabled": false`.

 ## Formatting